desforets/glympse-adapter/README.md

 - `getUserInfo(userId: string)`: Gets info for the current logged in user (name, avatar URL, etc.).
  If the optional `userId` param is non-null, info is retrieved for the specified user instead.
 - `hasAccount()`: Checks if the adapter has credentials for the currently configured API key.
  Synchronous method.
-Returns `false` for anonymous mode
+Returns `false` for anonymous mode, or if no credentials are found.
 - `setUserAvatar(imageUrlOrArrayBuffer: string|arraybuffer)`: Sets avatar to user, sends `UserAvatarUpdateStatus`
 - `setUserName(name: string)`: Sets name to user, sends `UserAvatarUpdateStatus`